samaita/blog/content/posts/what-i-found-by-auditing-my-address-benchmark.md

 The API result did not match my expected value, so the benchmark marked it as incorrect.
 When I checked the address again, however, the expected value was the problem.

-Panjalin is a real location, but it belongs to Kecamatan Sumberjaya, Kabupaten Majalengka.
-The road location in this address points to Pananjung, Tarogong Kaler.
+Panjalin is a real location, but it belongs to Kecamatan `Sumberjaya`, Kabupaten `Majalengka`.
+The road location in this address points to `Pananjung`, `Tarogong Kaler`.
 The individual names looked valid, but their relationship was not.

 This is difficult to catch by reading the address alone.
 I had created the expected values from address data that looked reasonable, but I had not properly reviewed whether every administrative relationship was correct.